PacificBiosciences/pb-metagenomics-tools/docs/Tutorial-HiFi-MAG-Pipeline.md

 ---------------

-# **Genome-Binning-Pipeline Overview** <a name="PO"></a>
+# **HiFi-MAG-Pipeline Overview** <a name="PO"></a>

 The purpose of this snakemake workflow is to obtain high-quality metagenome-assembled genomes (MAGs) from previously generated assemblies.
-The general steps of the Genome-Binning-Pipeline are shown below:
+The general steps of the HiFi-MAG-Pipeline are shown below:

 ![GBSteps](https://github.com/PacificBiosciences/pb-metagenomics-tools/blob/master/docs/Genome-Binning-Steps.png)

-HiFi reads are mapped to contigs using minimap2 to generate BAM files.
+HiFi reads are first mapped to contigs using minimap2 to generate BAM files.
 The BAM files are used to obtain coverage estimates for the contigs.
-The coverages and contigs are used as inputs to MetaBAT2, which constructs the genome bins.
+The coverages and contigs are used as inputs to MetaBAT2, which constructs the genome bins. **Note that sometimes complete MAGs are recovered straight from assembly, whereas other MAGs are recovered from binning approach.** Binning with MetaBAT2 can be used to identify complete MAGs as well as fragmented MAGs.
 CheckM is used to assess the quality of the resulting genome bins.
 It provides measures of genome completeness, contamination, and other useful metrics.
 A custom filtering step is used to eliminate genome bins with <70% genome completeness, >10% genome contamination, and >10 contigs per bin.
 These are default values, and they can be changed.
 The genome bins which pass the default thresholds can be considered high-quality MAGs.
 Finally, the Genome Taxonomy Database Toolkit (GTDB-Tk) is used to identify the closest reference match to each high-quality MAG.
 It will report the taxonomy of the closest reference. **This does not guarantee the identity of the MAG, but serves as a starting point for understanding which genus, species, or strain it is most closely related to.**

 [Back to top](#TOP)